-1Capitalized terms used but not defined in this filing are intended to have the meanings given to such terms in the ISO New England Inc. Transmission, Markets and Services Tariff ("ISO-NE Tariff"), including the ISO-NE's Open Access Transmission Tariff ("ISO-NE OATT"), which is Section II of the ISO-NE Tariff.
-The ISO-NE Tariff is available at www.iso-ne.com/regulatory/tariff/index.html.
+2 Capitalized terms used but not defined in this filing are intended to have the meaning given to such terms in the ISO New England Inc. Transmission, Markets and Services Tariff (the "Tariff").
+Section II of the Tariff is the Open Access Transmission Tariff ("OATT").